Harry, He's Here to Help: Reception

 Harry, He's Here to Help received acclaim from film critics.
 Review aggregation website Rotten Tomatoes gives it a 96% approval rating, based on 90 reviews, with an average score of 7.5/10.
 The site's consensus reads, "A darkly funny thriller that's reminiscent of Hitchcock."
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the film received an average score of 75, based on 28 reviews, indicating "generally favorable reviews".
+At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the film received an average score of 75, based on 28 reviews, indicating "generally favourable reviews".

 Awards and nominations

 The film won several César Awards including for Best Actor (Lopez), Best Director (Moll) and Best Editing (Yannick Kergoat).

 It was nominated for the Palme d'Or at the 2000 Cannes Film Festival.

 Planned remake

 Miramax, who distributed the movie in America, had plans to develop an American remake of the film as far back as 2001.
 Wes Craven was attached to direct, and Rufus Sewell was cast as Harry, with Christopher Walken and Mary McCormack being looked at to play the couple.

 In 2012, Maven Pictures acquired the rights to produce the remake based on a screenplay by Wentworth Miller.
 Kimberly Peirce signed on to direct.
 Two years later, Focus Features acquired distribution rights, while Adam Bernstein replaced Peirce as director.